 Attach the bed sides and tailgate with wood glue and 1 1/4″ finish nails.
 Leave a 1/4″ gap at the back for the rear bumper.
 Place finish nails at the front of the bed sides into the 2×4 hood piece and at the back sides into the tailgate.

 Step 5.
 Add wheels

-Center the wheels (wooden circles) on the front and back axles and attach with 1 1/4″ screws.
+Center the front and back wheels (wooden circles) on the front and back axles and attach with 1 1/4″ screws.

 I used a 2″ hole saw to cut the wheels out of some scrap 1/2″ plywood.
 You can adjust them according to the scrap wood you have available.
 Or go really big for a cray cray, jacked up truck!
 You could also use a few washers stacked together … the possibilities are endless!

 Step 6.
 Decorate!

 I started by painting the entire piece with bright red acrylic paint.
 Then I painted the door windows, windshield, bumpers, and wheels with black acrylic paint.
 I added headlights with white and then shaded everything and blended the windows and bumpers with some white/gray.
 The whole painting process is completely up to you!
 I’m definitely not a master painter, so I just made it up as I went.
 You could definitely add some tail lights, a custom license plate, and a back window to make it your own.